mgcaret/rom4x/rom5x/README.md

 Then, in only 6 bytes I can create two entry points that load the value into A that we need for the reset or boot routines, and then jump to the above patch.

+## Options

+The options directory contains one or more subdirectories with optional patches that change the default behavior of the Apple IIc Plus.

+### Accelerator Reverse

+The accelerator reverse patch is a 1-byte patch that causes the IIc Plus to boot up at the normal speed.

+Pressing <ESC> at reset time will make the machine run at 4 MHz.